Please support std::wstring in exiv2 path access

 I'm going to mark this as resolved/100% complete.
 However if Donny has further questions, the issue remains open and Donny (or anybody else for that matter) can add an update.
 It'll be closed during bug-review prior to the 0.24 release.

-#3 Updated by Andreas Huggel almost 5 years ago
+#3 Updated by Andreas Huggel about 5 years ago

 Thomas, is this working for you with a recent revision of the code?